dionyziz/ting/etc/spec/ARCHITECTURE.md

      `type` was set to `user`, then this must always be equal to `target`.
    * `datetime_start`: The time the message started being typed, in UTC epoch milliseconds.
    * `datetime_sent`: The time the message was sent, in UTC epoch milliseconds.
-   * `typing`: Indicates whether the message is currently being typed, takes a boolean value.
+   * `typing`: Indicates whether the message is currently being typed.
+      Takes a boolean value.

 2. A POST operation on `/messages/<type>/<target>`.
 This is a **privileged operation** that persists a message on a given channel or private.
 The POST